sjmelia/keatsbot/README.md

 # keatsbot
-A light-winged Dryad of the trees; tweeting
+A light-winged Dryad of the trees; tweeting.
+All explained at http://blog.arrayofbytes.co.uk/?p=127

 ## Prerequisites
 - Python 2